Behavioral Intervention Team

 The role of the BIT is to provide early intervention and support to individuals who may display behavior that causes reason for concern for the welfare of the individual or university community.
 The BIT will focus primarily on students who may be exhibiting signs of pending problems.
 The group will also monitor issues relating to faculty, staff and campus visitors.

 The BIT is an interdisciplinary committee of university officials that meets to discuss incidents or behaviors that are of concern and to ensure a coordinated university response.
-The team consists of the Dean of Students, the Associate Dean of Students, the University Chief of Police, the Director of Student Health and Wellness, the Director of University Housing and Residence Life, the Director of Student Activities, the Director of Human Resources, the Associate Vice President for Academic Affairs, and the Athletics Compliance Officer.
+The team consists of the Assistant Vice President of Student Affairs, the Associate Dean of Students, the University Chief of Police, the Director of Student Health and Wellness, the Director of University Housing and Residence Life, the Director of Student Activities, the Director of Human Resources, the Associate Vice President for Academic Affairs, and the Athletics Compliance Officer.
 Other staff and university resources may be utilized to assist and provide expertise to the team as needed.